dgabbe/rprofile.site/README.md

 If you want to remove this setup:

 ```
-cd ~
-./rprofile.site/rm_r_sym_links.py
+~/rprofile.site/rm_r_sym_links.command
 mv Rprofile.site.org Rprofile.site # only if you had one before
 ```

 ### Use .First() or Packages to Customize

 There are plenty of examples of `.Rprofile` or `Rprofile.site` that include functions or more generically, R objects.
 At first, I thought this was a great idea, but I have found better ways.
 Here are some points to keep in mind:

 1. When `Rprofile.site` is executed, any objects are created in the `base` environment unless coded otherwise.
 2. Storing the objects in `.GlobalEnv` (RStudio's Environment tab displays `Global Environment`) avoids modifying `base`, but your changes are not